carl-alberto/wp-simple-custom-admin/README.md

 Simple Custom Admin

-This plugin will simply white label and easily customize your WordPress admin dashboard panel
+This plugin will simply white label and easily customize your WordPress admin dashboard panel.
+Only one plugin to use when simplifying up your admin dashboard for your users.

 Current Features: